The Essential Estate Planning Documents

 An Overview of the Essential Estate Planning Documents

-Depending upon your current family and financial situations, your estate plan will include four or five essential legal documents.
+Estate planning is about legally organizing your affairs to deal with the possibility of mental incapacity and certain death.
+Depending on your current family and financial situations, your estate plan will include four or five essential legal documents.

 Essential Documents for Mental Disability Planning